 Mr. Villanueva retired from the Joffrey Ballet to pursue a career as an independent artist, teacher, coach, and choreographer.
 He has worked for Barak Ballet, Intermezzo Dance Company, Ballet San Antonio, The Jacksonville Symphony and others.
 He has taught at the Colburn School, Edge Performing Arts Center, Regional Dance America Mid-States and Southwest Festivals, The New Orleans Ballet Association, The New Jersey Ballet, and Eglevsky Ballet.
-Mr. Villanueva is also part of Cultivating Better Tomorrows, a company dedicated to educating dance communities in diversity and inclusion.
+Mr. Villanueva is also part of Cultivating Better Tomorrows, a company dedicated to educating the performing arts community in diversity, equity, and inclusion.

 DIRECTOR / EDUCATOR

-Besides dancing, Mr. Borchard assisted the marketing and production of Los Angeles Dance Festival in its early years as a festival.
-As an educator, Mr. Borchard has taught on the faculty of Broadway Dance Center's Children and Teen Program and has taught as a guest educator around the country.
-Mr. Borchard is also an adjudicator for various national competitions.
-Kenny is also part of Cultivating Better Tomorrows, a company dedicated to educating dance communities in diversity and inclusion.
+Besides dancing, Mr. Borchard assisted in the marketing and production of Los Angeles Dance Festival in its early years as a festival.
+As an educator, Mr. Borchard has taught on the faculty of Broadway Dance Center's Children and Teen Program, and has taught as a guest educator around the country.
+Mr. Borchard is also an adjudicator for various competition companies.
+Kenny is also part of Cultivating Better Tomorrows, a company dedicated to educating the performing arts community in diversity, equity, and inclusion.